OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 |sunstone_user_inputs_metadata_1|

 Due to the elements with TYPE equal to GROUP, CONFIG group has title Configuration and ADDITIONAL group has title Additional parameters (TTILE attribute).
-Also, due to these elements Sunstone shows a tooltip in both groups (DESCRIPTION attribute):
+Also, due to these elements Sunstone shows a info text in both groups (DESCRIPTION attribute):

 |sunstone_user_inputs_metadata_2|